-Stage Description 1 The Human Subject Signatory Official: Nominates IRB members to the President and Academic Council of the College for approval and appointment to the IRBs according to the policies for appointments to Standing Committees of the College Files a written Assurance of protection for human subjects, designating the IRB 2 The DHHS Office for Human Research Protections (OHRP) approves the Assurance.
-3 The Human Subject Signatory Official oversees the development and implementation of Institutional policies governing the College's designated IRBs, all human subject research, and all investigators and research personnel at the College.
-4 The Human Subject Signatory Official establishes additional reporting or communication relationships between the IRB and other officials or other committees, including the Board of Directors (or Trustees), as deemed appropriate.
-5 The Human Subject Signatory Official oversees implementation of a research compliance monitoring process that provides monitoring reports, as appropriate, to the College's Signatory Official, Legal Counsel, Compliance Officer, and IRB Chairperson.
-6 The Human Subject Signatory Official establishes and maintains policies to ensure that the College's Signatory Official, Legal Counsel, Compliance Officer, and IRB Chairperson are promptly notified regarding: Any unanticipated problem involving risks to subjects or others Any serious or continuing non-compliance with IRB requirements by research investigators Any for-cause suspension or termination of IRB approval For more information see, Chapter 3, Section E, Reviews After Approval
+Stage Description • The Human Subject Signatory Official: Nominates IRB members to the President and Academic Council of the College for approval and appointment to the IRBs according to the policies for appointments to Standing Committees of the College Files a written Assurance of protection for human subjects, designating the IRB The DHHS Office for Human Research Protections (OHRP) approves the Assurance. i The Human Subject Signatory Official oversees the development and implementation of Institutional policies governing the College's designated IRBs, all human subject research, and all investigators and research personnel at the College.
+The Human Subject Signatory Official establishes additional reporting or communication relationships between the IRB and other officials or other committees, including the Board of Directors (or Trustees), as deemed appropriate.
+1 The Human Subject Signatory Official oversees implementation of a research compliance monitoring process that provides monitoring reports, as appropriate, to the College's Signatory Official, Legal Counsel, Compliance Officer, and IRB Chairperson.
+The Human Subject Signatory Official establishes and maintains policies to ensure that the College's Signatory Official, Legal Counsel, Compliance Officer, and IRB Chairperson are promptly notified regarding: • Any unanticipated problem involving risks to subjects or others • Any serious or continuing non-compliance with IRB requirements by research investigators • Any for-cause suspension or termination of IRB approval research investigators